AfaqAnwar/Rennon/README.md

 # Rennon

 Rennon is a Deep Learning Chatbot "capable" of holding a conversation similar to that of a human.
+At least that was the goal.

 ## Current Status
+_Monday is coming..._

 Rennon V 1.0 is trained with a vocabulary size of 100,000.